chronopsychiatry/AMBIENT-BD-nocturn/paper/paper.md

 Note that filters will only appear in the menu if the necessary information is available.
 For example the "sex" filter will not appear if the data does not have a column indicating the sex of the subject.

 All filters work at the "Sessions" level.
-To filter Epoch data, make sure the it has a column selected for "Session ID" (Import Data, Epochs, Set Column Names), which links to the IDs in the Sessions table.
+To filter Epoch data, make sure it has a column selected for "Session ID" (Import Data, Epochs, Set Column Names), which links to the IDs in the Sessions table.
 Any filters applied to Sessions will automatically remove the corresponding epochs.

 The **Filtering tab** displays all sleep sessions that were removed by filtering.
 The last column of the table ("filters") shows which filter(s) caused the session to be excluded from the data.